SSWConsulting/SSW.Rules.Content/rules/do-you-keep-the-knowledge-in-the-cloud/rule.md

 Keep that knowledge in the cloud and create procedures for individuals who might not have your knowledge and experience.

-This can be beneficial in many different ways:
+This can be beneficial in different ways:

 * Continuity: When knowledge is tied to a role, it is less likely to be lost if the person in that role leaves the organization.
 This helps to ensure that essential processes and procedures continue to be carried out effectively.
 * Scalability: By keeping knowledge in the cloud, it becomes easier to train new hires or skill up a team.
 Rather than relying on the expertise of a single individual, the organization can draw on a shared pool of knowledge and skills.